 - Comforting Environment:

-When the child initially enters a classroom they might experiences several emotions from stress to intimidation.
+When child initially enters a classroom they might experience several emotions from stress to intimidation.

 These feelings can be effectively minimized by providing a tour of the classroom before the child enters a program.